How Long Does It Take for a Pearl to Form?

 Natural pearls, created without human intervention, are extremely rare to find.
 Today, pearls are cultured in pearl farms, and it takes usually a few years before a pearl is created.

-How Are Pearls Made?
+How Are Pearls Made by Oysters and Clams?

 How Long to Form Cultured Pearl?